 You can save money and you do not have to queue to buy your tickets and believe me, the queue to the Doge’s palace can be very long…

-I personally stayed in two different hotels in Venice which I can safely recommend:
+I personally stayed in different hotels in Venice which I can safely recommend:

 Hotel Carlton at the Grand Canal has a Palazzo-style interior and the rooms are furnished with antique pieces.
-From the rooftop bar, you’ve got a great view on the Canale Grande.
-A big bonus point for the cleanliness.
+From the rooftop bar, you’ve got a great view of the Canale Grande.
+A big bonus point for cleanliness.
 The hotel is located on the opposite side of the train station.

 The second hotel I stayed at was Palazzetto Madonna, a historic building close to the Rialto bridge and just a few meters away from the Vaporetto station S. Tomá.
 The rooms are beautiful, some with antique furniture, some very modern but all quite spacious and clean.

 There’s no Venice without visiting a few museums.
 Ok, at least one.
-In my guide to Venice, I’m presenting you the most beautiful and well-known ones:
+In this guide to Venice I’m showing the most beautiful and famous ones: